 Figure out which general education (GE) requirements (including UC, Campus, Essential Skills, and Seven-Course Breadth) you have left to fulfill.
-(For support on this, check out the Assess my Progress page.
+(For support, check out the Assess my Progress page.
 You may also review the Degree Requirements page for a full understanding of all L&S requirements.)

 If you think your major courses could overlap with some of your remaining GE areas, you can use classes.berkeley.edu to see if there are any that have overlapped in the past.
-Remember though, that you will need to confirm these courses still cover the same GE requirements when you take the course, as how courses cover requirements can change over time.
+Remember though, you will need to confirm these courses still cover the same GE requirements when you take the course, as how courses cover requirements can change over time.
 That said, doing this research can give you an idea whether overlap is likely.

 Step 4: Meet with an L&S College Adviser

 An L&S College Adviser can help you assess whether your plan covers college requirements.
-L&S College Advisers can also help you reflect on whether you’ve left enough time for key experiences that can help you reach your big picture goals, identify other opportunities you may not have considered, and discuss time to graduation.
+L&S College Advisers can also help you reflect on whether you have left enough time for key experiences that can help you reach your big picture goals, identify other opportunities you may not have considered, and discuss time to graduation.
 You also may find you have room left in your plan and feel unsure of how to fill it.
 An L&S College Adviser can help you consider opportunities or coursework to get the most out of your time at Cal.

 If your plan requires time beyond your allowed semesters, having your plan sketched out with units will help an L&S College Adviser assess whether this is possible within the unit ceiling or if it may be achievable through another route.